cavtools/cav/README.md

 # Cav

-Cav is a collection of powerful primitives for building full stack web apps with [Deno](https://deno.land).
+Cav is a collection of primitives for building full stack web apps with [Deno](https://deno.land).
 Guiding principles:

 - [Least